graphic

 Josephine Gaston!
 I thought you were never coming back.
 Won't you please play for me?

 Harpo plays the harp.
-When a knock is heard, Harpo honks his horn twice and Groucho enters.
+A knock is heard and Groucho enters.
+Harpo hides under Josephine's crinoline and honks twice.

 Napoleon Woman!
 Who's been here?